rust-lang/blog.rust-lang.org/content/inside-rust/renaming-the-default-branch-of-rust-lang-rust.md

 team_url = "https://www.rust-lang.org/governance/teams/infra#team-infra"
 +++

+> The rename happened on November 10, 2025.
+The default branch of `rust-lang/rust` is now named `main`.

 We will be renaming the default branch of the [rust-lang/rust repository](https://github.com/rust-lang/rust) from `master` to `main` on 2025-11-10.
 We've chosen `main` specifically as it's the default for newly-created repositories [in GitHub][github-change] and the renaming will leverage the [GitHub tooling][github-tooling] built to make this easier.

 If you maintain a tool that currently assumes the default branch of `rust-lang/rust` is named `master`, using `HEAD` instead will work both before and after the rename.